magnusnordlander/lelit-bianca-protocol/README.md

 ## Project log

+### 2021-06-07
+The control board checksum seems to be CheckSum8 Modulo 128, on everything except the first nibble.
+I'm not *entirely* sure, but the same could be the case for the LCC's last byte.

 ### 2021-06-06
 I've been able to make quite a bit of new progress after the setback in finding out that all my captured data was wrong.
 Some facts: